 The above photograph shows it during this event.
-Since then it has remained on the Bluebell, having been purchased by the Bluebell from the receivers after Samuel Williams went out of business.
-Being considerably smaller than "Baxter", it is not a large enough locomotive to haul passengers (although the Selsey Tramway used one of this class for their trains of 3 4-wheelers, albeit without the steep gradients of the Bluebell line).
-As such can be given no priority in our works schedule for overhaul.
+Since then it has remained at the Bluebell, having been purchased by the Bluebell from the receivers after Samuel Williams went out of business.
+Being considerably smaller than "Baxter", it is not a large enough locomotive to haul passengers (although the Selsey Tramway used one of this class for their trains of three 4-wheelers, albeit without the steep gradients of the Bluebell line).
+As such it can be given no priority in our works schedule for overhaul.
 However a volunteer group on the railway have it in mind as a project for the future, several other locomotives having higher priority for their efforts as well!
-In the mean-time it remains on static display, now at Horsted Keynes.
+In the meantime it remains on static display, now at Horsted Keynes.

 Note: Boiler Certificates.
 Steam locomotive boilers are certificated by the Insurance Company's inspector for up to a ten-year term.
-At the end of this period, the locos must usually be taken out of service for a boiler overhaul including a complete re-tube, and it is also usual at this time to undertake a full mechanical overhaul.
+At the end of this period the locos must usually be taken out of service for a boiler overhaul including a complete re-tube, and it is also usual at this time to undertake a full mechanical overhaul.
 Therefore at any one time we are only able to maintain a proportion of our fleet in working order, and the others must wait their turn in the queue for workshop attention.
 Even if we had the facilities to maintain a greater number of engines in working order, the costs of this could not be afforded by our income, and so we maintain sufficient engines in working order at any one time for our requirements, given also that some of our working fleet may require workshop attention in addition to their routine boiler washouts and regular mechanical and boiler checks.

 The locomotives listed on this page are generally accessible to the visitor in our loco shed at Sheffield Park, although a few may, at times, be stored away from areas with public access.

 Return to Bluebell Home Page, to the Timetable or to Special Events